 For a place so ancient, so complex, so influential, this may seem impossible.
-Let’s dig in as we touch on the most interesting and pertinent chapters in this brief history of Vatican City:
+Let’s dig in as we touch on the most interesting and pertinent chapters:

 On this page you’ll find a brief history of:

-From the founding of Rome (753 BCE) through to the end of the Roman Republic (27 BCE), the hill on the west bank of the Tiber River was referred to as Ager Vaticanus.
+From the founding of Rome (around 800 BCE) through to the end of the Roman Republic (around 44 BCE), the hill on the west bank of the Tiber River was known as Ager Vaticanus.

-In 64 CE there was a huge fire in Rome that lasted nearly 10 days and destroyed more than 2/3 of Rome.
+In 64 CE there was a huge fire in Rome that destroyed more than 2/3 of the city.

-According to the historian Tacitus, who was a child when the fire occurred, Nero started the fire himself, presumably so he could rebuild Rome in his image and construct his massive Golden House (Domus Aurea.)
+According to the historian Tacitus, Nero started the fire himself, so he could rebuild Rome in his image and construct his massive Golden House (Domus Aurea.)

 He then decided to persecute Christians as scapegoats.
 One of the people he is said to have had murdered is Saint Peter.

 Christian tradition holds that Saint Peter was crucified in Nero’s Circus, which was more or less where the Vatican is today.